tolyaho/NeuralAudioCodec/README.md

 This template is the official recommended template for the [EPFL CS-433 ML Course](https://www.epfl.ch/labs/mlo/machine-learning-cs-433/).

+**New:** we added a [HF Main](https://github.com/Blinorot/pytorch_project_template/tree/hf_main) variant of the template with [HuggingFace](https://huggingface.co/) Integration for multi-GPU and multi-node training, automatic mixed precision, gradient accumulation, and seamless HuggingFace Ecosystem Compatibility.

 > 📖 **If you use this template in your work, please cite this repository or include a reference.
 Attribution supports the project and encourages continued development.**

 ## Tutorials